 Our panellists were all quick to point out that choosing a great name for your project is not the end of the branding process, it’s just the beginning.

 “Brand thinking extends to every touch point of a project.
-Whether that’s an ad on Facebook or how the agent greets you when you walk into the display suite, if that message isn’t consistent or doesn’t make the buyer feel a certain way, it might not be a strong enough driver in a competitive market,” explains Lauren Kennedy, National Manager of Marketing Communications for Colliers Residential.
+Whether that’s an ad on Facebook or how the agent greets you when you walk into the display suite, if that message isn’t consistent or doesn’t make the buyer feel a certain way, it might not be a strong enough driver in a competitive market,” explains Lauren Kennedy, National Manager of Marketing Communications for Colliers International.

 “That’s why it’s really important for the agency to be involved and to nurture that process, because if purchasers are looking at a high end product, they want to feel a certain emotion towards that product from start to finish.”

 McCartney from REA also advocates taking a wider view of branding.

 “The experience side of brand is absolutely critical.
 You can do so much with marketing and advertising, but if a buyer walks into the display suite and doesn’t have an equally sophisticated experience as they had when watching the film or engaging with the on-line campaign, you’ve potentially lost them.”

 While brand strategy in general gets a big thumbs up from the panel, a few of our experts also see value in developing specific strategies for certain components of your branding.